wacncontent/CustomizeTool/output/articles/storsimple/storsimple-turn-device-on-or-off.md

 10. Verify that the EBOD enclosure connection with the primary enclosure is good by checking that the SAS lane LEDs (four per EBOD controller) are all ON.

 >[AZURE.IMPORTANT] If the SAS cables are defective or the connection between the EBOD enclosure and the primary enclosure is not good, when you turn on the system, it will go into recovery mode.
-Please [contact Microsoft Support](storsimple-contact-microsoft-support.md) if this happens.
+Please [contact Microsoft Support](/documentation/articles/storsimple-contact-microsoft-support) if this happens.

 ## Turn off a running device

-A running Microsoft Azure StorSimple device may need to be shut down if it is being moved, taken out of service, or has a malfunctioning component that needs to be replaced.
-The steps are different depending on whether the Microsoft Azure StorSimple device is an 8100 or an 8600 model.
+A running Windows Azure StorSimple device may need to be shut down if it is being moved, taken out of service, or has a malfunctioning component that needs to be replaced.
+The steps are different depending on whether the Windows Azure StorSimple device is an 8100 or an 8600 model.
 The 8100 has a single primary enclosure, whereas the 8600 is a dual-enclosure device with a primary enclosure and an EBOD enclosure.
 This section details the steps to shut down a running device.

 - [Device with primary enclosure](#8100a)